doryiii/openai-cli/README.md

 - **OpenAI API Compatible:** Works with any self-hosted LLM platform that supports OpenAI chat completions API.
 - **Image Support:** Send local or remote images to models that support vision.
+- **Tools:** The script has built-in tools for getting the time, fetching web pages, and performing web searches.
 - **Syntax Highlighting:** Renders Markdown in the terminal for better readability.
 - **Extremely simple:** Single file, no installation needed.